nooblag/nerdwiki/Git.md

 `gl-setup ~/nameofkey.pub`

-Clone gitolite-admin to add users and repos -
+On client workstation (not the server), clone gitolite-admin to add users and repos -

 `git clone git@server:gitolite-admin`